caranha/AIWolfCompo/README.md

 ## Where can I find more information?

 The main source of information is the [AIWolf project website](http://aiwolf.org/en).
+The call and details for this competition are on the [AIWolf Competition page](http://aiwolf.org/en/1st-international-aiwolf-contest)

 You can send e-mails with technical and rules questions to the [gm@aiwolf.org](mailto:gm@aiwolf.org) mailing list.